Skip to main content

 RECAPTCHA_V2_SECRET_KEY

-Sign up for Google's Recaptcha service and generate both V3 (invisible) and V2 (visible) by supplying your application's FQDN.
+Sign up for Google's reCAPTCHA service and generate both V3 (invisible) and V2 (visible) by supplying your application's FQDN.

 Web push notifications